United States–European Union relations: Establishing diplomatic relations

-Formalized Cooperation
+Formalized cooperation

 In 1990, the relations of the U.S. with the European Community were formalized by the adoption of the Transatlantic Declaration.
 A regular political dialogue between the U.S. and the EC was thereby initiated at various levels, including regular summit meetings.
 The cooperation focused on the areas of economy, education, science and culture.

 The New Transatlantic Agenda (NTA), which was launched at the Madrid summit in 1995, carried the cooperation forward.
 The NTA contains four broad objectives for U.S.-EU collaboration: promoting peace and stability, democracy and development around the world; responding to global challenges; contributing to the expansion of world trade and closer economic relations; and building bridges Across the Atlantic.

-In connection with the adoption of the New Transatlantic Agenda a Joint EU-U.S. Action Plan was drawn up committing the EU and the U.S. to a large number of measures within the overall areas of cooperation.
-As an extension of the NTA efforts, agreement was reached at the 1998 London summit to intensify cooperation in the area of trade, which resulted in the Transatlantic Economic Partnership (TEP).
+In connection with the adoption of the New Transatlantic Agenda, a Joint EU-U.S. Action Plan was drawn up committing the EU and the U.S. to a large number of measures within the overall areas of cooperation.
+As an extension of the NTA efforts, an agreement was reached at the 1998 London summit to intensify cooperation in the area of trade, which resulted in the Transatlantic Economic Partnership (TEP).
 The TEP covers both bilateral and multilateral trade.
-Bilaterally, TEP addresses various types of obstacles to trade and strives to establish agreements on mutual recognition in the areas of goods and services.
-Furthermore, there is cooperation in the areas of public procurement and intellectual property law.
-Multilaterally, focus is on further liberalization of trade within the World Trade Organization in order to strengthen world trade.
+Bilaterally, the TEP addresses various types of obstacles to trade and strives to establish agreements on mutual recognition in the areas of goods and services.
+Furthermore, the TEP addresses cooperation in the areas of public procurement and intellectual property law.
+Multilaterally, the TEP focuses on further liberalization of trade within the World Trade Organization in order to strengthen world trade.
 The interests of the business sector, the environment and the consumers are to be integrated into this work.

 In building bridges across the Atlantic, a number of people-to-people dialogues have been set up.
 The goal is to enable individual actors to give their opinion.
 In connection with each summit meeting time is set aside for meetings with representatives of one or more of these dialogues, which include the Transatlantic Business Dialogue (TABD); the Transatlantic Consumer Dialogue (TACD); the Transatlantic Policy Network (TPN), a non-governmental grouping of members of the U.S. Congress and the European Parliament, business leaders and think tanks; the Transatlantic Environmental Dialogue (TAED); and the Transatlantic Legislators Dialogue (TLD).